perak/blaze2gasoline/README.md

 	-w, --overwrite	Overwrite existing output file
 ```

-Or you can add it to your Meteor application by running `meteor npm install --save blaze2gasoline` and in your code:
+Or you can add it to your node.js (or Meteor) application by running `meteor npm install --save blaze2gasoline` and in your code:

 ```js
 const b2g = require("blaze2gasoline");